Virtual colonoscopy

 Aftercare for virtual colonoscopy

-You may need to wait in the CT scanning department for a short period of time (15 to 30 minutes) after your scan.
+You may need to wait in the CT scanning department for a short time (up to 30 minutes) after your scan.
 This is normally if you’ve had an injection of dye or medicine to relax your bowel.
 Otherwise, you’ll be able to change and go home as soon as you feel ready.
 Sometimes, the medicine used to relax your bowel can cause blurry vision.
-If this happens, you’ll need to wait until your vision has returned to normal – normally an hour or so – before you can drive.
+If this happens, you’ll need to wait until your vision has returned to normal – normally 30 minutes or so – before you can drive.

 Your scans will be analysed by a specialist doctor called a radiologist.
 They’ll send the results to whoever referred you for the virtual colonoscopy.
 This can take up to a week or two.
 There are several possibilities of what your virtual colonoscopy may show.